jon2502/scryfall_API_medium/README.md

 # Scryfall API medium

 ## How it works
-1.insert part of a card name into the search field and then click get cards 2.examples of parts of card names
+1. insert part of a card name into the search field and then click get cards
+2. examples of parts of card names
   A. Avacyn
   B. Bladewing
   C. Jace